 From the analysis of the results it can be seen that sometimes (for example with SVM model and Gaussian kernel), the PAT inversion has no impact on the output of the model.
 This is probably due to the fact that the model is powerful enough to detect this inversion relationship.

+Impact of cross-validation

 The second kind of analysis we can perform is the impact of the cross-validation method used.
 We study the SVM Regressor model with a Gaussian kernel and with the same pre-processing steps (standard scaler and inversed PAT) but we use different cross-validation methods .
-The results from this is summarized in Table 3.
+The results from this is summarized in Table 4.